nate-craft/auditorium/README.md

 - Optional cover art support with any terminal-image viewer

-- Extremely light memory usage
+- Extremely light memory and CPU usage

 ___